-Day 7: Killarney to Galway.
+DAY 7: Killarney to Galway

 Bidding farewell to Killarney, travel to Tralee, capital town of County Kerry and famous for The Rose of Tralee Festival.
 Then off to Tarbert to board the Shannon Ferry crossing the Shannon Estuary to Killimer.
 Taking the scenic coast road to the majestic Cliffs of Moher, standing 702 feet at their highest point; they stretch for 8 kms along the Atlantic coastline.
 O'Brien's Tower stands near the highest point and has served as a viewing point for hundreds of years.
 Following leisure time to view the cliffs, head into the quaint and colourful village of Doolin.
 Enjoy some leisure time for lunch before continuing.
-Travelling through the lunar landscape of the Burren, and the scenic shores of Galway Bay, stopping to visit Dunguaire Castle, built in 1520, a restored 16th century tower house that sits on a picturesque rocky outcrop on the shores of Galway Bay.
+Travelling through the lunar landscape of the Burren, and the scenic shores of Galway Bay, stopping to visit Dunquaire Castle, built in 1520, a restored 16th century tower house that sits on a picturesque rocky outcrop on the shores of Galway Bay.

+DAY 8: Galway

-Day 8: Connemara National Park and return.
-This morning we embark on a tour of Connemara made up of mountains, lake lands and boglands.
-The scenery is both magical, and a paradise for artist and photographer alike.
-Because of its wild and rugged beauty, it has been the chosen location for many films like "The Quiet Man" and in more recent times "The Field".
-Visit Kylemore Abbey, built 1866 as a private home, enjoy a guided tour of the Abbey, stroll the Abbey's Victorian walled garden, and the beautiful Gothic Church.
-Back in Galway, enjoy a guided walking tour through the charming old, cobbled stone streets of Galway as your local guide recounts tales of war and conquest, joy and tragedy, emigration and slavery, success, and folly, along with some good ole Irish Blarney!
+This morning is spent at leisure.
+In the afternoon we embark on a guided walking tour through the charming old, cobbled stone streets of Galway as your local guide recounts tales of war and conquest, joy and tragedy, emigration and slavery, success and folly, along with some good ole Irish Blarney!
 Concluding with a visit to a local pub for refreshments and more informal storytelling with our local guide.

-Day 9: Galway to Donegal.
+DAY 9: Galway to Donegal

 Leaving Galway, travel through the town of Cong, one of the main locations for the 'Quiet Man' film, continuing northwards passing by the Knock Shrine, now an internationally recognized Marian Shrine with one and a half million pilgrims visiting annually.
 Travel to Drumcliffe, in County Sligo set against the striking backdrop of the Benbulben Mountain.
 Best known as the final resting place of one of Ireland's great poets W.B.
 Yeats.
 Found in the churchyard, see his gravesite, marked by a simple headstone with the inscription, "Cast a cold Eye On Life, on Death, Horseman, pass by".
 Continue to Belleek, for a guided tour of the oldest pottery in Ireland - Belleek Pottery.
 Made famous for its fine Parian China, valued by collectors all over the world.
-Then continue to the town of Donegal for included dinner and overnight stay.
+Then continue to the town of Donegal for an overnight stay and included dinner.